-On November 05, 1996, California voters approved Ballot Proposition 215 (effective November 06), thereby removing the state-level criminal penalties on the use, possession and cultivation of marijuana by patients possessing either a “written or oral recommendation” from their physician, advising that he or she may benefit from the medical use of marijuana.
+On November 06, 1996, California voters approved Proposition 215, removing the state-level criminal charges for marijuana use, possession, and cultivation by MMJ patients possessing a valid medical marijuana recommendation from a licensed 420 doctor who recommends that a patient may benefit from the use of medical marijuana.

-Qualified patients and their primary caregivers, may possess no more than eight ounces of dried marijuana, and/or six mature (or 12 immature) marijuana plants.
-However, patients are allowed to possess larger amounts of marijuana when recommended by a physician, as per Senate Bill 420.
+Qualified patients and their primary caregivers may possess no more than eight ounces of marijuana, and six mature (or 12 immature) cannabis plants.
+However, patients may possess larger amounts of medical marijuana when recommended by a 420 doctor, as per Senate Bill 420.

 What Ailments Qualify For Medical Cannabis in California

 Below you will find some of the medical conditions that may qualify you for a medical marijuana card in California.
 There are many other conditions that are not listed that may also qualify you as a MMJ patient.
 A MMJ Doctor will be able to assess your condition during an 420 evaluation.
 Make an appointment today for a free MMJ consultation to see if you qualify for a medical marijuana card.
 It is 100% private and confidential!

 To schedule your in-person appointment click here.

 To speak to a doctor via Tele-Health Platform sign up here.